Last Updated on: 16th August 2023, 11:40 pm

 Indian Star tortoises are native to the semi-arid grasslands and deciduous forests of Pakistan, Sri Lanka, and India.
 These durable reptiles are highly adaptable to cold temperatures and are active all year round, requiring a heat gradient of 90-95 degrees Fahrenheit to remain healthy.

 Red-foot tortoises can be found throughout South America and Caribbean forests and grasslands.
 While these tortoises don’t brumate, they usually become less active during the colder months.

 Adult red-footed tortoises can handle low nighttime temperatures of up to 45 degrees Fahrenheit.
-That is, as long as they receive ample basking time during the day.
+That is, they receive ample basking time during the day.

 The yellow-foot is a giant tortoise species originating from the rainforests of Peru, Colombia, Venezuela, and Ecuador in South America.
 Like their smaller red-foot cousins, yellow-foot tortoises do not brumate during the cold season.

 However, they require more stable environmental conditions when compared to red-footed tortoises.
 As such, artificial UV lighting should be maintained in their indoor enclosures and paired with a heating lamp to keep temperatures above 65 degrees Fahrenheit during the night.

-Whether a tortoise needs to hibernate depends on where that particular species is originally from.
+Whether a tortoise needs to hibernate depends on where that particular species originates.